ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 ## Part 1 - Setting Up Kubernetes Environment on All Nodes

 - In this hands-on, we will prepare two nodes for Kubernetes on `Ubuntu 22.04`.
-One of the node will be configured as the Master node, the other will be the worker node.
-Following steps should be executed on all nodes. *Note: It is recommended to install Kubernetes on machines with `2 CPU Core` and `2GB RAM` at minimum to get it working efficiently.
+One of the nodes will be configured as the Master node, and the other will be the worker node.
+The following steps should be executed on all nodes. *Note: It is recommended to install Kubernetes on machines with `2 CPU Core` and `2GB RAM` at a minimum to get it working efficiently.
 For this reason, we will select `t3a.medium` as EC2 instance type, which has `2 CPU Core` and `4 GB RAM`.*

 - Explain briefly [required ports](https://kubernetes.io/docs/reference/networking/ports-and-protocols/)  for Kubernetes.